Nutella buttercream (Swiss meringue) with a smooth, light texture and rich chocolate-hazelnut flavor.

 How to Make Nutella Buttercream Frosting

-Whisk together the egg whites and sugar in a heatproof bowl placed over a pot of simmering water.
-Keep whisking gently until the sugar dissolves completely and the mixture warms to about 131°F / 55°C.
+Heat the egg whites and sugar in a heatproof bowl over simmering water, whisking constantly until the sugar is fully dissolved and the mixture reaches 160°F / 71°C.

-Pour the warm mixture into the bowl of a stand mixer fitted with the whisk attachment.
-Beat on high speed for about 10–15 minutes, until the meringue is thick, glossy, and cool to the touch.
+Whip the warm mixture in a stand mixer with the whisk attachment for 10–15 minutes, until the Swiss meringue is thick, glossy, and cool to the touch.

-Add the Nutella and a little unsweetened cocoa powder, then mix on medium speed for about 2 minutes until the buttercream turns rich, smooth, and chocolatey.
+Mix in the Nutella and a little cocoa powder on medium speed until the frosting is rich, smooth, and evenly blended.

-Finish by beating on low speed with the paddle attachment or smoothing with a spatula for a couple of minutes to remove air bubbles and achieve a perfectly silky texture.
+Smooth on low speed with the paddle attachment or a spatula to remove air bubbles and get a silky finish.

 How to Use This Frosting

-- Cupcakes: Pipe this Nutella buttercream on chocolate cupcakes, vanilla cupcakes, or Nutella cupcakes for a rich, creamy finish.
+- Pipe this Nutella buttercream on cupcakes for clean swirls and a smooth, stable finish.

-- Cookies: Spread between cookies for irresistible Nutella sandwich cookies.
+- Spread between cookies to make Nutella sandwich cookies.

 - Fridge: Keep up to 1 week in an airtight container or covered with plastic wrap.